HIGHLIGHTS

 - Colors: Stardust Purple, Stellar Silver, Aurellia Gold, Sky Cyan, Space Black

-ZTE Nubia V80 Max Price in Nepal: Rs.
-18,999 21,499 (8/128GB) | Rs.
-20,999 24,499 (8/256GB)
+ZTE nubia V80 Max Price in Nepal: Rs.
+29,499 (8/128GB) | Rs.
+31,499 (8/256GB)

-ALSO READ: Best Phones Under 20000 in Nepal (March 2026 Updated)
+ALSO READ: Best Phones Under 30000 in Nepal (August 2026 Updated)

 Just like the V70 Max last year, the V80 Max doesn’t offer many changes.
-The processor sees only a slight upgrade compared to last year, but it still isn’t a great value, especially when you can get a solid 4G chip like the Helio G99 or even a 5G processor like the UNISOC T760 at this price, or possibly even lower.
+The processor sees only a slight upgrade compared to last year, but it still isn’t a great value, especially when the Samsung Galaxy A07 offers a solid 4G chip, the Helio G99, at a way lower price.

-What are your thoughts on the ZTE Nubia V80 Max?
+What are your thoughts on the ZTE nubia V80 Max?
 Let us know in the comments below!

 -